Cal Softball Camps

-Now entering her 27th season as head coach of the perennially powerful Golden Bears, the NFCA Hall of Famer is part of an elite group of world-class coaches, with more than 1,100 career wins, a national championship, two national Coach of the Year titles and numerous national and conference honors during her tenure.
+Since her first year in the dugout in 1988, Diane Ninemire has continually pushed Cal to new heights as one of the winningest and most successful softball programs in the nation.
+Now entering her 31st season as head coach of the perennially powerful Golden Bears, the NFCA Hall of Famer is part of an elite group of world-class coaches, approaching her 1,300th career win, boasting a national championship, two national Coach of the Year titles and numerous national and conference honors during her tenure.View Diane's Bio ⟩

 From 1999-2005, Cal made seven consecutive trips to the College World Series with the Bears’ most recent appearances in Oklahoma City coming in 2012 and 2011.
-With a national championship, 12 Women’s College World Series trips and 26 straight NCAA postseason appearances to her credit, it is no wonder that Cal enters every season as a contender for the national title.
+With a national championship, 12 Women’s College World Series trips and 26 straight (28 overall) NCAA postseason appearances to her credit, it is no wonder that Cal enters every season as a contender for the national title.

-The 2014 Bears produced strong offensive numbers that saw Cheyenne Cordes lead Cal in nearly every offensive category.
+The 2014 Bears produced strong offensive numbers that saw Cordes lead Cal in nearly every offensive category.
 Along with Danielle Henderson and Kylie Reed, Cordes was an NFCA All-Region selection.
 Cal also earned eight All-Conference honors, while four Bears were recognized for their efforts in the classroom as Pac-12 All-Academic Honorable Mention selections.

 The Golden Bears punched their ticket to a 26th consecutive postseason in 2013, in a season that saw Jolene Henderson break Michele Granger’s career wins record and become the winningest Cal pitcher in program history (130 wins).
 The team lost to eventual WCWS participant Michigan at the Ann Arbor Regional, failing to advance to Super Regionals for only the second time since the Super Regional format was introduced in 2005.
 Henderson was named an All-American while Lindsey Ziegenhirt became Cal’s first CoSIDA Academic All-American since 2005, and the 2013 squad raked in an additional five All-Region, seven All-Pac-12 and three Pac-12 All-Academic honors.

 Thanks to an 8-1 victory over then-No. 14/18 Oregon on April 20, 2012, Ninemire hit one of the most impressive milestones in coaching history - notching career win No. 1,100.
-Entering the 2014 season, she was just one of 15 Division I ball coaches to hit the 1,100-win mark.

 In 2012, Cal set program single-season records for most runs scored (422), RBI (376), homers (84), total bases (856), and the highest fielding percentage (.979).
 Not only did the 58 wins set a new team best, but they also topped the previous high of 56, which was set by the 2002 NCAA Title-winning team.